 French cinema enthusiast and language teacher, Pierre Pillet has a passion for exploring how film reflects and questions our humanity.
 Through the lens of powerful storytelling, he guides audiences in uncovering the ethical dilemmas, emotional landscapes, and social contexts that define iconic French films.
 His insightful approach invites us to examine our own moral compass, confront uncomfortable truths, and appreciate the enduring force of memory, empathy, and resilience.
 In times of global uncertainty, cinema becomes more than art — it becomes a mirror and a call to reflection.

-For our second cycle, running from July to September, we explore the work of Alain Resnais, a master of cinematic innovation and memory.
+For our third cycle, running from October to December, we explore the work of Claude Sautet, , a master of humanist storytelling and keen observation of everyday life.

 Session info: